visvork-sep/VisFork/README.md

 ### Remaining installation steps

 Also be sure to install [NodeJS](https://nodejs.org/en) and run `npm i` in the root directory of the project.

+Don't forget to run `npm run generate` to generate the `__generated__` folder.
+This is necessary to generate the needed types for the queries to work.

 To run the project in developer mode, run `npm run dev`.